emmalexandria/colorrs/README.md

 ### Scripts

 The first kind is just any executable program, e.g. a bash script with the correct shebang.
 Self-explanatory.
 Just executes as a subprocess.
+Support is included for this to make moving over from `shell-color-scripts` easier.

+**N.B.
+At present no validation is run on these scripts.
+Any executable in the patterns directory can be executed by `colorrs`.
+For this reason, don't run `colorrs` with sudo/admin privileges.
+If it asks for them, something is up.**

 ### TOML

-*The cool, cross-platform way which gets the chef's recommendation!*
+*The cool, cross-platform, chef's special way!*

-TOML patterns were created with portability in mind and are heavily recommended.
+TOML patterns were created with portability in mind and are heavily recommended for new patterns.
 They are entirely cross platform as the responsibility for them running is placed on `colorrs`, not the shell.
-They have also proven to be faster in my experience.
+They are generally 4x faster than equivalent shell scripts.
 In addition, I think they are more comprehensible to users wishing to make modifications, although this may increase the complexity of writing them (especially simple pattern scripts).

 A pattern file looks like so: